What is a respiratory muscle test?

 Checking the strength of the muscles that help you breathe in

-You’ll be asked to breathe out for as long as you can, and then suck hard on a mouthpiece for at least one second.
+You’ll be asked to breathe out for as long as you can.
+Then suck hard on a mouthpiece for at least one second.
 It will feel like sucking a very thick drink through a straw.
-This is the maximal inspiratory pressure (written in your results as PImax or MIP).

 Checking the strength of the muscles that help you breathe out